build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 ---
 ## Intro

 When was the last time you had to watch YouTube to learn something?
-[A 2021 survey](https://www.techsmith.com/blog/video-statistics/) found that most respondents view videos 2-4 times per week and [a 2019 Google study](https://www.thinkwithgoogle.com/marketing-strategies/video/youtube-learning-statistics/) found that 86% of U.S. viewers say they often use YouTube to learn new things.
+Accordingly to a [recent survey](https://www.techsmith.com/blog/video-statistics/) most respondents view videos 2-4 times per week and [a 2019 Google study](https://www.thinkwithgoogle.com/marketing-strategies/video/youtube-learning-statistics/) and 86% of U.S. viewers say they use YouTube to learn new things.

-It comes as no surprise that you can find educational content on pretty much any topic on YouTube.
+It comes as no surprise, YouTube has educational content on pretty much any topic.
 From academic subjects like math and programming to hands-on projects, tutorials, and preparation for professional certifications, it's all there for anyone!

 However, it's not perfect.
-Some videos have too many ad and sponsorship interruptions, some are too slow with lots of talking, while others are too fast, requiring you to pause to make sure you can follow the steps.
+Some videos have too many ads and sponsorship interruptions, some are too slow with non-essential information, while others require to frequently pause to follow the steps.

 Imagine if you could get a concise video summary, review it to determine whether it's worth watching, extract step-by-step guidance so you could easily follow along, and at the end, generate a quiz to test your understanding.
 Wouldn't that be awesome?